-Ali Pinkney is a literary writer invested in poetics.
-She is based on Tiohtià:ke, the unceded territory of the Kanien'kehá:ka Nation known as Montréal.
-There, she pursues a Master of Arts in English Literature at Concordia University with the class of 2021.
+Ali Pinkney is a literary writer based on Tiohtià:ke, the unceded Kanien'kehá:ka territories known as Montréal.
+She pursues a Master of Arts in English Literature at Concordia University.

 "[Tampion] is a book from a new author full of potential, a book that is fresh, bursting with odd situations, quirky angles and fractured narrative.
 And sombre.
 Death haunts the pages, and the vulnerability of the left, left to recall - the ghosts of experience/ story. [...] the book is an engaging read, well written, and highly recommended."

 - Sacha Archer